richo/stokepile/README.md

 station.
 My current test rig is running Bionic on a odroid device of some kind.
 In the `contrib` directory can be found some configuration snippits that make this a little smoother.
-Be warned, this grants some fairly substantial access to the archiver user, so consider if this makes sense before doing it on your desktop.
+Be warned, this grants some fairly substantial access to the stokepile user, so consider if this makes sense before doing it on your desktop.

-### archiver.pkla:
+### stokepile.pkla:

 This is a polkit localauthority file.
-It grants anything in the `archiver` group (You will need to create this group and add your archiver user to it) access to mount attached media.
+It grants anything in the `stokepile` group (You will need to create this group and add your stokepile user to it) access to mount attached media.
 It's probably not super hard to turn this into a local privesc.

-### archiver.rules
+### stokepile.rules

 Recently, I had an issue where my unprivileged user wasn't able to access some of my libusb devices (but curiously some were fine).
 Until I figure out what's